SeanMcOwen/Root-Finding-Simulation/GDS/GDS.md

 - computation_time: The amount of time a computation took
 - action_name: The name of the action associated with the computation, i.e. calculate_f_prime or root_finding
 2. state_metric: The metric for saving checkpoints of where the state is; holds all variables in the state at that point in time

+## Blocks

+### Initialization Block

+The block which initializes the simulation and sets the simulation time/kicks off simulation

+### State Metric Block

+The block which records a state metric

+### Iteration Controller Block

+The block in charge of deciding if more iterations happen or if the simulation